dan05011991/docs/frontend.md

 Issues with current process:
 - Front end and backend are coupled together which is considered bad practice
 - 25 minute builds - e.g. 3 developers doing 3 builds per day (probably an under-estimate) that's 2 hours wasted per day.
-- Karma tests launch a chrome window for each test - unnecessary and is either poor sequencing or using the wrong web driver (should be using phantom)
+- Karma tests launch a chrome window for each test - unnecessary and is either coded incorrectly or is using the wrong web driver (should be using phantom)
 - No JS/CSS/HTML bundling - loading time is very poor due to number of requests firing off when landing on the page.
-- No cache busting techniques being used so cache issues will be affecting user experience
+- No cache busting techniques being used so cache issues will be affecting user experience and causing testing irregularities.

 ## Repo
 - https://github.com/dan05011991/demo-application-frontend - Front end repository